loom/loom-java/README.md

 # Loom

-Loom is a set of frameworks for implementing distributed messaging and event sourcing patterns.
+Loom is a set of frameworks for implementing distributed messaging and the event sourcing pattern.